Back to all blogs

 So, what does a thyroid test show?
 At its simplest, it shows whether your thyroid is producing enough hormone to keep your body running efficiently.
 At its most complex, it shows the interplay between your brain, your thyroid, your immune system, and essential cofactors like magnesium and vitamins.

 By choosing a structured path—starting with your GP, tracking your symptoms, and then using a targeted Blue Horizon test—you can move away from the frustration of "mystery symptoms" and toward a clearer understanding of your health.
+You can view current pricing and more details on our thyroid blood tests collection to decide which tier is right for your journey.

 FAQ